fChristenson/My-life-as-a-programmer/README.md

 > Why TypeScript, why not use something like elm or purescript?

-> What are your thoughts on GraphQL and REST API's?

 > What is a "rock star" programmer?

 > Can you make a video about coffee?

-> What are your favourite languages for backend API's?

 > What do you mean about adding value to get promoted?